nadavt2012/ComsignPrice/replit.md

 ### Recommended Workflow for Production Updates

-Until Replit provides automated deployment features, follow this workflow:
+The application now includes automatic version tracking for every deployment:

 1. **Test in Development**: Make and test all changes in the development environment
 2. **Verify Functionality**: Ensure calculations, UI, and all features work correctly
+3. **Generate New Version**: Run `node scripts/generate-version.js` to create a unique version for this deployment
-3. **Manual Republish**: Use the Replit "Publish" button to update the production website
+4. **Deploy via Autoscale**: Use the Replit "Redeploy" button to update the production website
-4. **Verify Production**: Check that changes are live on the published URL
+5. **Verify Production**: Check that changes are live on the published URL and verify the new version number appears at the bottom of the calculator

+**Automatic Version Generation:**
+- Each deployment creates a unique version number in format: `v3.0.2`, `v3.0.3`, etc.
+- Version is automatically displayed at the bottom of the calculator interface
+- Helps track which changes are live on the production website
+- No need to manually update version numbers in code

 ### Future Enhancement Options